esl/buildex_common/README.md

 # buildex_common

-Modules shared by buildex projects
+Common utilities and domain objects for the buildex project.